uf0o/CFG_Allowed_Functions/README.md

 line 17 of 1775
 ```

-A function modules list can be generated from one of the [Geoff Chappell](https://www.geoffchappell.com/studies/windows/win32/kernel32/api/index.htm) up-to-date pages..
+A module's function list can be generated from one of the [Geoff Chappell](https://www.geoffchappell.com/studies/windows/win32/kernel32/api/index.htm) up-to-date pages.